munsonbrian/munsonbrian.github.io/README.md

 - Matplot Lib: Presentation and Data Visualization

 **Application**
-- LmFit, a curve fitting package for python, was utilized to fit a 2D gaussian distrubution a slide illuminated by a Argon Ion laser.
+- LmFit, a curve fitting package for python, was utilized to fit a 2D gaussian distrubution to an image of a laser impinging on a medical grade glass slide.
 Because laser is known to emit a gaussian wave front, a mutivariate gaussian distrubution was chosen to be a good fit of the data.

 **Results**
 ![Comparison of Original Image to Processed Image](images/2d_guass_fit.png 'Comparison of Original Image to Processed Image')